anonhostpi/Infrastructure-Host/docs/NETWORK_PLANNING/CLOUD_INIT_NETWORK_CONFIG.md

 # 3.3 Network Configuration in Cloud-init

-**NOTE:** Refer to [network.config.yaml](../../network.config.yaml) for the exact values to be used in the script below.

-Network configuration is handled via cloud-init using a secure, hardware-adaptive approach that auto-detects the correct NIC using ARP probes for known network identifiers.
+Network configuration is handled via a secure, hardware-adaptive approach that auto-detects the correct NIC using ARP probes for known network identifiers.

 ## Strategy: ARP Probe Detection